 The Declaration of Independence really isn’t the Fourth of July

-We celebrate American Independence Day on the Fourth of July every year.
+With all of that said, we celebrate American Independence Day on the Fourth of July every year.
 We think of July 4, 1776, as a day that represents the Declaration of Independence and the birth of the United States of America as an independent nation.

 But July 4, 1776 wasn’t the day that the Continental Congress decided to declared independence (they did that on July 2, 1776).